 I used a Honeywell timer I bought from Amazon.
 I replaced the lights outside by my front door using their 2-way timer and this review is covering the install of their 3-way timer for the lights outside my garage.
 I had originally bought two of the 2-way timers not knowing the difference and ended up returning one.
 Apparently the 3-way works with either and is the same price.
 Go figure…

 One cool thing about these timers is that they have a built-in rechargeable battery.
 This means that if the electricity goes out, you won’t lose your settings.
 The timer I had previously was terrible.
 It was an old Intermatic that the previous owners used and had no backup battery and was very hard to set up.
-It was such a pain every time the electricity went out.
+It was such a pain every time the electricity went out and I had to end up calling over an electrician like those at Aardvark electric (try it out) to come and sort out the electricals.
+In the end, this prompted me to look for replacements.
 This prompted me to look for replacements.

 I purchased and am using both products below: